pixelnest/pixelnest.github.io/tutorials/2d-game-unity/parallax-scrolling/index.md

 - Background elements are moving at different speeds (in addition to the camera movement).

 <md-note>
 _Note_: You may ask: "Why don't we just set the camera as a child of the player object?".
-Indeed, in Unity, _if you add an object, be it a camera or not, as a sub-child of a game object, this object will always keep its relative position to its parent.
-So if the camera is a child of the player and is centered on him, it will always be centered and it will follows him exactly.
+Indeed, in Unity, if you _set an object (camera or not) as a sub-child of a game object, this object will maintain its relative position_ to its parent.
+So if the camera is a child of the player and is centered on him, it will stay that way and will follow him exactly.
 It could be a solution, but this would not fit with our gameplay.
 <br/><br/>In a _shmup_, the camera _restricts_ the player movement.
 If the camera moves along with the player for both horizontal and vertical axis, then the player is free to go where he wants.
 We _DO_ want to keep the player inside a restricted area.
 <br/><br/>We would also recommend to always keep the camera independent in a 2D game.
 Even in a platformer, the camera isn't strictly linked to the player: it follows him under some restrictions.
 Super Mario World has probably one the best camera possible for a platformer.
 [You may have a look at how it is done][smw_camera].
 </md-note>